georgerobescu/ow_draft--1/readme.md

 # ow—draft #1

-*Is there a reason why I am here, pushing keystrokes and committing my changes to the server, to the git-master of this project?*
+*Is there a reason for why I am here, pushing keystrokes and committing my changes to the server, to the git-master of this project?*

+## 0. Intro

 ## 1. Ethics